-The total Adopted FY 2017-2018 Budget for the Executive Division is \$11.49 million, and \$10.74 million, respectively, which represents an decrease of 0.9% in FY 2017, and a decrease of 6.5% in FY 2018.
-Personnel costs comprise 62.6% and 70.2% of the FY 2017-2018 budget, respectively.
-Operating expenses account for 19.8% of the budget in FY 2017, and 20.9% in FY 2018.
-Maintenance and other miscellaneous expenses account for 6.6% of the budget in FY 2017, and 7.1% in FY 2018.
-The remaining 11.0% and 1.9% in FY 2017 and FY 2018, respectively, accounts for debt service, Reserve for Replacements (RfR) contribution expenses for the Information Technology (IT) and Facilities Capital Budget, and funding of the FY 2017 and FY 2018 capital budgets for IT and Facilities.
+The total Amended FY 2018 Budget for the Executive Division is \$11.06 million, which represents an increase of 3.8% over the FY 2017 budget.
+Personnel costs comprise 70.2% of the FY 2018 budget, respectively.
+Operating expenses account for 20.9% in FY 2018.
+Maintenance and other miscellaneous expenses account for 7.1% in FY 2018.
+The remaining 1.9% in FY 2018 accounts for debt service, Reserve for Replacements (RfR) contribution expenses for the Information Technology (IT) and Facilities Capital Budget, and funding of the FY 2018 capital budgets for IT and Facilities.